-- Make sure the damper is open on the back of the chimney and the stove is set on full air flow
+- Make sure the damper is open on the back of the chimney and the stove is set on full airflow

-- Then close the damper, and adjust the air flow to keep the fire burning at the temperature that you want.
-Don’t close down the air flow before the bottom logs have caught fire.
+- Then close the damper, and adjust the airflow to keep the fire burning at the temperature that you want.
+Don’t close down the airflow before the bottom logs have caught fire.

-The Boy Scout Motto for Fire Building:
+Follow the Boy Scout Motto for Fire Building:

 One log won’t burn.